Butchers' Guild Hall, Hildesheim: History and architecture

 Traditional Christmas Market in front of the Butchers' Guild Hall.

 The Butcher's Guild Hall, an example of half-timbered building, is one of the largest structures in the Historic Market Place of Hildesheim.
 With its 7 floors and a height of 26 metres, it is considered to be one of the tallest half-timbered houses in Germany.
 The roof has a dimension of 800 square metres.
 The portal has a width of 2.35 meters.
 The façade is decorated with colourful wood carvings, paintings, and German proverbs.

 Origins

 The Butchers' Guild Hall was originally built in 1529 in a Gothic style.
 The Architect's name, however, remains unknown.
 The building was used as a meeting place of the butchers' guild, which was a very wealthy and influential guild in Hildesheim in the Middle Ages.
-As the cellar has walls with a thickness of up to 1.4 metres which keep the temperature very low, it was used for storing meat and sausages.
+The cellar has walls with a thickness of up to 1.4 metres which keep the temperature very low; it was used for storing meat and sausages.
 The Old City Tavern (German: Stadtschänke), another tall half-timbered house, was built opposite in 1666.
 In 1825, the adjoining smaller Bakers' Guild Hall (German: Bäckeramtshaus) was built, replacing an older guildhall.
 In 1884, the 4th, 5th, 6th, and 7th floors were destroyed by a fire, but rebuilt immediately.
 On this occasion, detailed construction plans were made.